OPERATION WILDEFIRE, A FOREST FIGHTING

-A MULTI-STATE JOINT AIRBORNE C-130 & OTHER AIRCRAFT TASK FORCE
+A MULTI-STATE JOINT AIRBORNE C-130 AIRCRAFT TASK FORCE

-There is an adequate number of modified retrofitted tanker aircraft positioned on tarmacs of the Air National Guard units in several western states.
-It is suggested that certain of these units be mobilized and assigned to perform as part of a combined multi-state, airborne taskforce of 8-16 aircraft (to be determined by the National Interagency Aviation Coordinators with crews prepared to engage a fire or multiple fires in one or more states–not unlike the way they would approach a routine bombing mission in time of war.
-This task force would not require a governor’s implementation of a state of emergency, but perhaps activated at PL3 in coordination with the NASF Fire Director stationed at the National Interagency Fire Center (to be determined).
-The Guard aircraft could depart from neighboring states to rendezvous with other units arriving at most fires within 2-3 hours.
-Or a second possibility (suggested by General Scoggins) of having a contingency of tankers and crews from the various states “lent” to the project and positioned at a central, strategic location if only during fire season.
-A task force at the ready that could be sent to any fire breakout spot in any state and is on target in a matter of hours.
-Isn’t it here at the outset, where so often thousands and thousands of acres of valuable timberland could in all likelihood, have been saved if enough air response had been organized and made available earlier?
-The task force could even be comprised of two air tanker squadrons, one from the military and another consisting of civilian air tankers.
-As the General had suggested, this advantage could also be taken to any state in the US within hours.
+There has been through the years, since Operation Wildefire’s initial presentation, an adequate number of modified retrofitted tanker aircraft units tax payer paid for and positioned on tarmacs of the Air National Guard in several western states.
+The suggestion has been that certain of these units be mobilized and assigned to perform as part of a combined multi-state, airborne taskforce of 8-16 aircraft (to be determined) by the National Interagency Coordinators with crews prepared to engage a fire or multiple fires in one or more states not unlike the way the Air Force would approach a routine bombing mission in previous time of war.
+This task force would not require a governor’s (time delaying) State of Emergency implementation but perhaps activated at PL3 with the Fire Center (to be determined).
+The Guard aircraft could depart from neighboring states to rendezvous with other units arriving at most fires within 2-4 hours.
+Or a second possibility of having a contingency of tankers and crews (as suggested by General Scoggins) from the various states “lent” to the project and positioned at a central, strategic location, if only during fire season.
+A task force at the ready that could be dispatched to any fire breakout spot in any state, on target in a matter of hours.

-General Scoggins also “brainstormed” the concept with fellow C-130 commanders and crews at an annual meeting at Scotts Air Force Base in Missouri.
-The support for the concept was (according to the General) very encouraging with the following explanation.
-The Guard’s involvement with such a project could not conflict with existing regulatory state and federal laws and certainly those governing private industry in regard to the extent of military involvement.
+The concept was also “brainstormed” with fellow C-130 commanders and crews at an annual meeting at Scotts Air Force Base in Missouri.
+The support for the concept was (according to the General) enthusiastic with the following explanation.
+The Guard’s involvement with such a project could not conflict with existing regulatory state and federal laws and certainly those governing private industry.
 It was explained, the Guard serves at the invitation of the governor, state forestry and government.
-It would appear from the preliminary discussions among the C 130 crews from the various western states represented at the annual meeting, that if they were asked by forestry to perform more of an initial role in concert with the private sector and funding were made available, they would be agreeable to opening dialogue with the governing agencies as to how they might be helpful in providing even more tanker support and at an earlier point in the process.
-Be it known I have no authority to speak for the Guard nor do I profess to have, except to say the comments made by several Generals having reviewed this proposal have been most favorable.
+It would appear from the preliminary discussions among the C 130 crews that if they were asked to perform more of an initial role in concert with the private sector and funding were made available, they would be agreeable to opening dialogue with the governing agencies as to how they might be helpful in providing even more tanker support and at an earlier point in the process.